openremote/openremote/README.md

 Password: secret
 ```

-The console app of `customerA` can be accessed on https://localhost/customerA/ with username `testuser3` and password `testuser3`.
+The console app of `tenantA` can be accessed on https://localhost/tenantA/ with username `testuser3` and password `testuser3`.

 Stop the stack and remove all unused data volumes (alternatively delete only the openremote volumes if you don't want all unused volumes to be removed) with: